How to Teach Kids About Money

-If you want to see your child grow into a responsible individual who understands the importance of money, here are some good ideas you can use.
-Refer them to make your kids financially savvy.
+If you want to see your child grow into a responsible individual who understands the importance of money, here are some age-appropriate ideas for you.
+Refer to them to make your kids financially savvy.

 1. Age 2-3 Years

 Introduce different rupee coins to your child and let her observe each coin.
 She will understand that each coin is different from the other based on colour, shape, and size.
-This is the best way to teach her the worth of every rupee coin.
+Once she is able to recognize the difference among coins, you can explain to her the worth of every coin.

 - Be a Good Role Model

 You are your child’s primary role model.
 She will observe every little detail about how you function.
-If you tend to overspend, she inevitably picks on that.
+If you tend to overspend, she is likely to pick on that.
 Showing her that you spend money wisely and pay bills on time will help her to cultivate the same habits as she grows older.

 2. Age 4-5 Years

 Associating money with the simple math concept of addition is a smart way to cultivate the habit of counting and calculating money.
 Apart from this, here are some more activities to teach kids about money.